 - Retired on or before June 30, 2010.

 - Retiree with an advanced degree in speech therapy, speech pathology, or audiology.

-- Returning to work as a substitute, PreK-12 “classroom teacher” or proctor for admissions, evaluation, or assessment testing.
+- Returning to work as a substitute, PreK-12 “classroom teacher."

 - Returning to work instructing adults in an adult education or literacy program administered through a public institution of elementary and secondary education.
 Retiree must hold a valid Louisiana teaching certificate.